Bidding process for property in Switzerland: how it works

 This approach can be worthwhile, especially in the following cases:

-• Plots of land or real estate at a good location
+Building land or properties in a good location

 4. What are the pros and cons of the bidding process?